Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.

 Magdy reported from Cairo and Lidman from Jerusalem.
-Associated Press writers Josef Federman in Truro, Massachusetts; Bassem Mroue in Beirut; Jalal Bwaitel in Ramallah, West Bank; Sam Mednick in Tel Aviv, Israel and Elena Becatoros in Athens, Greece contributed to this report.
+Associated Press writers Josef Federman in Truro, Massachusetts; Bassem Mroue in Beirut; Jalal Bwaitel and Sam Metz in Ramallah, West Bank; Sam Mednick in Tel Aviv, Israel and Elena Becatoros in Athens, Greece contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war